vinodkd/halo/journal.md

 - add the reference syntax into the parser

 **Sat Apr 11 20:28:25 2015** : fixed the readme to reflect only ssi working currently.

+**Sat Apr 11 21:12:24 2015** : Need to resolve how to handle "running". current jack practice is to look at the lang attr and auto run files when presented with `jack file`.
+With halo, `read` is the default, so `run` will have to be explicitly stated.
+That still doesnt resolve how to figure out the language. should it still be lang?
+I guess.

+**Sat Apr 11 21:14:49 2015** : getting a lot of errors with git gui.
+Downloading latest git from git-scm.
+Have to install it and use instructions in http://coolestguidesontheplanet.com/install-update-latest-version-git-mac-osx-10-9-mavericks/ to point to it vs xcode version.

+**Sun Apr 12 02:30:25 2015** : Next steps:

+- <s>correct readme to reflect currently doable things.</s>
+- do things in the order of the readme's get started section.
+	- primitives
+- fix ssi.js to work only when base attributes are provided with the current strings.
+- change syntax to include \`-quoted strings; change parser logic to convert these into normal base attrs.
+- create an ssi2.js that uses this new format
+- create hin and hout contexts and switch all logging to that
+- add the reference syntax into the parser

+**Sun Apr 12 06:09:24 2015** : Still trying to figure out why the nqstring rule wont work correctly. latest: added all strings that are used in the language to stop parsing them as part of nqstring.

+**Sun Apr 12 06:58:01 2015** : Got the text rule to be redefined such that non-quoted strings now can be anything other than the symbols used in syntax, ie they're that much closer to the lang they're written in.
+All of this is so that primitives from the base language can be allowed to be expressed naturally.

+Next up: actually creating the test primitives files.